opencog/tv-toolbox/README.md

 STV when applying formula using DTV internally but STV externally.
 The problem of course is that the DTV of a conclusion may not fit well the an STV.
-However, according to preliminary experiments it seems it does fit well, indicating that STV on steroid (see Section STV on Steroid) might work well enough.
+However, according to preliminary experiments it seems it does fit well, indicating that STV inference on steroid (see Section STV Inference on Steroid) might work well enough.

 For the strength we take the mode of the distributional TV, rather than its mean.
 For an explanation as to why we take the mode see the